Ownership and License Questions

 There are many different programs to lay out and prepare your book for digital download.
 Here are some things to help you make sure your PDF will download properly and look great!

-CREATE - If you want to lay out your digital PDF from scratch
+CREATE - Lay out your Digital PDF from scratch...

 QUICK SPECS (PDF) - To get you started.

-READY - Once your files are ready to upload
+READY - Once your print files are ready to upload...

 Fantasy Grounds, Roll20, and Virtual Tabletop Content

-Can I publish Fantasy Grounds, Roll20, or other virtual tabletop compatible content through Storypath Nexus?
+Can I publish Astral VTT, Foundry, Roll20, or other virtual tabletop compatible content through Storypath Nexus?

 Yes!
-As long as your material follows the other posted guidelines, you can produce content for Fantasy Grounds, Roll20, and other virtual tabletop programs.
+As long as your material follows the available licenses of those programs and the posted content guidelines on DriveThruRPG, you can produce content for virtual tabletop programs.

 What logos can I use?